-We may share information with other Council departments, for example we may share details of anti-social behaviour case clients with Environmental Health to assist with noise complaints.
-We may also share information with other internal departments.
+We may share information with other internal departments, for example we may share details of anti-social behaviour case clients with environmental health to assist with noise complaints.

 Any information sharing is managed in accordance with relevant privacy and data protection legislation.
 Disclosures of personal data to law enforcement agencies are permitted by data protection legislation for the prevention or detection of crime, or the apprehension or prosecution of offenders.
 Each request for information will be considered on a case by case basis to ensure the request is carried out in accordance with guidance and statute.

-When the Council receive enquiries, complaints or information regarding community safety issues, anti-social behaviour, street community etc. information provided may be stored.
+When we receive enquiries, complaints or information regarding community safety issues such as anti-social behaviour, information provided may be stored.
 This may include social media postings, photographs and personal details.
-The primary multi-agency information collecting and sharing platform used by Community Safety to store information is called ECINS.
-A secure electronic filing system is also used and managed by Arun District Council.
+The primary multi-agency information collecting and sharing platform used by community safety to store information is called ECINS.
+We also use and manage a secure electronic filing system.

 We will not pass your information to any other organisation for marketing purposes without your consent.
 We will not sell data to third parties for this purpose.

-Occasionally the Council will provide data for trends and monitoring purposes to outside organisations.
+Occasionally we will provide data for trends and monitoring purposes to outside organisations.
 This information will not contain identifiable or personal data.

 If you contact us by telephone your call may be recorded for training and monitoring purposes.